Fly-tipping is the illegal dumping of waste. It's a crime that damages the environment, risks public health and costs taxpayers to clean up.

 You could be fined if your rubbish is fly-tipped

-Did you know waste scammers can ruin your bank balance, as well as the local area?
-They take your hard-earned cash only to illegally dump your waste and leave you holding a hefty fine.
+Did you know dodgy waste carriers can ruin your bank balance, as well as the local area?

 You are responsible for ensuring waste is disposed of legally once it leaves your home.
 That means if your waste is fly tipped by an unlicensed waste carrier that you’ve hired, you will receive a fine of up to £400.
 You may also be taken to court, where you face an unlimited fine if prosecuted.

 Those who fly tip themselves face prosecution, an unlimited fine and up to five years in prison.

 Don’t pay twice

 Luckily it is easy to avoid getting caught out by these waste scammers.
 Simply follow the steps below:

 - Check the company's waste carrier licence number on the Environment Agency register of waste carriers.

 - Ask to see their waste carrier licence - it will look like this